Tree line: Alpine

 An alpine tree line is the highest elevation that sustains trees; higher up it is too cold, or the snow cover lasts for too much of the year, to sustain trees.
 The climate above the tree line of mountains is called an alpine climate, and the habitat can be described as the alpine zone.
-Tree lines on north-facing slopes in the northern hemisphere are lower than on south-facing slopes, because the increased shade on north-facing slopes means the snowpack takes longer to melt.
-This shortens the growing season for trees.
-In the southern hemisphere, the south-facing slopes have the shorter growing season.

 The alpine tree line boundary is seldom abrupt: it usually forms a transition zone between closed forest below and treeless alpine zone above.
 This zone of transition occurs "near the top of the tallest peaks in the northeastern United States, high up on the giant volcanoes in central Mexico, and on mountains in each of the 11 western states and throughout much of Canada and Alaska".
 Environmentally dwarfed shrubs (krummholz) commonly form the upper limit.

 The decrease in air temperature with increasing elevation creates the alpine climate.
 The rate of decrease can vary in different mountain chains, from 3.5 F-change per 1000 ft of elevation gain in the dry mountains of the western United States, to 1.4 F-change per 1000 ft in the moister mountains of the eastern United States.
 Skin effects and topography can create microclimates that alter the general cooling trend.

 Compared with arctic tree lines, alpine tree lines may receive fewer than half of the number of degree days (above 10 C) based on air temperature, but because solar radiation intensities are greater at alpine than at arctic tree lines the number of degree days calculated from leaf temperatures may be very similar.

 At the alpine tree line, tree growth is inhibited when excessive snow lingers and shortens the growing season to the point where new growth would not have time to harden before the onset of fall frost.
 Moderate snowpack, however, may promote tree growth by insulating the trees from extreme cold during the winter, curtailing water loss, and prolonging a supply of moisture through the early part of the growing season.
 However, snow accumulation in sheltered gullies in the Selkirk Mountains of southeastern British Columbia causes the tree line to be 400 m lower than on exposed intervening shoulders.

 In some mountainous areas, higher elevations above the condensation line, or on equator-facing and leeward slopes, can result in low rainfall and increased exposure to solar radiation.
 This dries out the soil, resulting in a localized arid environment unsuitable for trees.
 Many south-facing ridges of the mountains of the Western U.S. have a lower tree line than the northern faces because of increased sun exposure and aridity.
-Hawaii's tree line of about 8000 ft is also above the condensation zone and results due to a lack of moisture.
+Hawaii's tree line of about 2400–2900 m is above a temperature inversion which blocks moisture from reaching the highest slopes.